AdReNa-lab/Optimising-Light-Source-Positioning/README.md

 </p>
 **Figure 1:**  Schematic illustrating the placement of the light source relative to the illuminated area with all relevant variables.

 To reduce the computing time, a coarse investigation of the positional configurations was performed first.

+**Step 1**

 In Optimising_Light_Source_Positioning.m, the following limits and resolutions were provided for each variable.  **Note:** The centre of the system should lie at the (0,0,0) point in the cartesian coordinate system.

 ```
 %Theta, enter in degrees